 - Child Information Record Form

 - Proof of Immunization (or signed waiver by the Dept. of Community Health)

 - Signed Field Trip Waiver

-- EPACT Account Information (Emergency Contact Information, Allergy Info, Special Instructions, Approved pick-up list, etc.)
+- EPACT Account Information Online (Emergency Contact Information, Allergy Info, Special Instructions, Approved pick-up list, etc.)

 Most days, child drop-off and pick-up will be OUTSIDE at the Nature Center.
 There may be days where our adventures take us to other areas of the park for pick-up or drop off.
 You will be notified of these changes in advance.